thisisobate/kyverno-website/src/content/docs/policies/pod-security/subrule/podsecurity-subrule-baseline/podsecurity-subrule-baseline.md

 ---
-title: "Baseline Pod Security Standards"
+title: 'Baseline Pod Security Standards'
 category: Pod Security, EKS Best Practices
 version: 1.8.0
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   The baseline profile of the Pod Security Standards is a collection of the most basic and important steps that can be taken to secure Pods.
 Beginning with Kyverno 1.8, an entire profile may be assigned to the cluster through a single rule.
 This policy configures the baseline profile through the latest version of the Pod Security Standards cluster wide.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//pod-security/subrule/podsecurity-subrule-baseline/podsecurity-subrule-baseline.yaml" target="-blank">/pod-security/subrule/podsecurity-subrule-baseline/podsecurity-subrule-baseline.yaml</a>

 ```yaml